imagineSolo/Fantasy-Character-Creator/README.md

 This is the first project I'm working on all by myself.
 The idea is to practice the DOM manipulation.
 I'm a huge RPG fan so I thought I'd make a classic fantasy character creator.
 I have a lot of ideas so I'll try to update it in my free time between work and doing tutorials.

-Just a basic HTML & CSS structure (still WIP), JS is evolving so I think I should make additional .js files soon for making the project cleaner.
+Just a basic HTML & CSS structure (still WIP), JS is evolving so I think I should make additional .js files soon for making the project cleaner (--> done).

 The project is designed for desktop users, however I plan on using RWD.